With the coming into force of Law 24/2015 on Patents (the new Patents Act) on 1 April 2017, a new era began in the field of patents in Spain.

 Also, prior to filing a patent infringement action, the patent owner may file an application for Proceedings for the Verification of Facts, an inspection procedure that is very similar to the French saisie-contrafaçon.
 The main difference is that Spanish courts require a higher threshold of prima facie evidence of infringement before ordering this type of ex parte inspection.

 One salient feature of Spanish patent litigation is that experts are key.
 They are examined and cross-examined at the main hearing.
 However, in contrast to England, for example, where the interrogatory of an expert may last several days, in Spain it is very unusual for an expert to be questioned for more than two hours (one hour per party).
 A case normally requires the involvement of one or two experts per party.

 Moving on to the procedure of patent infringement proceedings, these consist of two distinct stages.
-In the first, the 'declaratory' stage, which ends with the judgment, any infringement and validity issues will be determined.
+In the first, the 'declaratory' stage, which ends with the judgment, and any infringement and validity issues will be determined.
 As regards damages, according to the new Patents Act, damages will be calculated during the second 'execution' stage.
 The main milestones of the declaratory stage are set out below, in order of occurrence:

 - defence and counterclaim;

 - preliminary hearing; and

 Court proceedings for patent infringement and for patent revocation are begun by the filing of a complaint.
 As mentioned, all the facts and points of law must be set out in the initial complaint.
 This must also include all documents and expert opinions that the plaintiff plans to use to support its claims.
 If the plaintiff considers that, for the purpose of deciding the case, it would be advisable for the court to appoint an independent expert, this must also be requested in the initial complaint.